sudo-parnab/Its-webtober/CONTRIBUTING.md

           ```
         * **Develop your project:** Create a new folder with your project name and add all of your project files and folders inside it, ensuring you include a `README.md` file explaining your project's purpose and functionality.
         * **README.md content:**
-            * Briefly describe your project.
+            * Briefly describe your project and tech stack.
             * Include installation and usage instructions.
             * Consider adding screenshots or examples.
             * Provide a link to your GitHub account (optional).